Arlington County, VA

 Average Travel Time

-Using averages, employees in Arlington County, VA have a longer commute time (26.6 minutes) than the normal US worker (26.6 minutes).
+Using averages, employees in Arlington County, VA have a N/A commute time (N/A minutes) than the normal US worker (N/A minutes).
 Additionally, 1.06% of the workforce in Arlington County, VA have "super commutes" in excess of 90 minutes.

 The chart below shows how the median household income in Arlington County, VA compares to that of it's neighboring and parent geographies.